alecive/alecive.github.io/_posts/2015-08-17-CV-AlessandroRoncone.md

    year: 2014
    venue: "International conference on Infant Studies"
    where: Berlin, Germany, July 3-5, 2014
-   description: "Oral presentation at the <i>International Conference on Infant Studies</i>."
+   description: "Oral presentation at the <i>International Conference on Infant Studies</i> on my work related to the double-touch (made by Matej)."
  - title: "Modeling the development of human body representations"
    authors: "Matej Hoffmann, Alessandro Roncone, Giorgio Metta"
    year: 2013